7 BENEFITS OF PRE-LISTING INSPECTIONS

 Home inspections typically result in new negotiations.
 When you get a pre-listing inspection, the chances of that happening are far less.
 Since negotiating can be an exhaustive process, this may decrease the stress in selling your home.

-If you want to increase buyer confidence, decrease stress, and ensure that you get the most for your home, we believe a pre-listing home inspection is a great choice.
+If you want to increase buyer confidence, decrease stress, and ensure that you get the most for your home, we believe pre-listing inspections are a great choice.

 At Integrity, we do believe that in many cases the benefits outweigh the cost of a pre-listing inspection.
 You can’t always put a price on avoiding headaches and delays, but we know it’s valuable!

-Let us know if we can help with a pre-listing inspection to help you sell your home!
+Let us know if we can help with pre-listing inspections to help you sell your home!